Y0Coss/docs-fork/pages/public_cloud/compute/create-server-group-horizon-cli/guide.en-gb.md

 >> >
 > CLI
 >> >
->> > To apply a Server Group policy, you must specify the group when creating an instanfce, as a *scheduling hint.*
+>> > To apply a Server Group policy, you must specify the group when creating an instance, as a *scheduling hint.*
 >> > To do that, use the `--hint` parameter in the following command:
 >> >
 >> > ```bash